Who Made The Fluorescent Light Bulb

 Conclusion

 The fluorescent light bulb is a testament to the power of collaborative innovation.
-From Becquerel's initial observations of fluorescence to Germer's invention of the phosphor-coated lamp and GE's commercialization efforts, the development of fluorescent lighting was a long and complex process involving numerous brilliant minds.
+Even so, from Becquerel's initial observations of fluorescence to Germer's invention of the phosphor-coated lamp and GE's commercialization efforts, the development of fluorescent lighting was a long and complex process involving numerous brilliant minds.
 While LED technology is now taking over the lighting market, fluorescent lamps continue to play a role in certain applications, and their history serves as a valuable reminder of the iterative nature of scientific progress.